 So, with time to think a bit more I might say:

 ‘I was sitting in Joey’s wine bar at 8 o’clock last night expecting you to arrive and you didn’t turn up.
 When you didn’t turn up I began to think that maybe I can’t really trust you.
 I know this isn’t necessarily true, but it’s the sense I made of you not turning up.
 It’s really important to me to talk it through with you.’

 This is a more authentic start to our conversation.
 (It doesn’t mean that I don’t have strong feelings about what happened, or that I don’t want things to be different.
 We’ll come on to that in the next blog.)

-Below are some examples of judgements that we may confuse with data.
+Below are some examples of fears and fantasies that we may confuse with facts.
 The first statement in each pair contains a judgement.
 The second statement gives the pure facts from which these judgements have been formed.
 Facts we often think of as something you could record or film.
 At the very least the facts must be something both people agree about.
-Our judgements are the conclusions we draw from these facts.
+Our fears and fantasies are the conclusions we draw from these facts.

 Fact.
-‘You arrived at quarter past seven and I expected you to come at seven.’
+‘You arrived at half past seven and I expected you to come at seven.’

 Fact.
 ‘Your eyes were looking down and you were writing in your notebook.’

 Fact.
 ‘You said John looked fat in his new top.’

 Fact.
 ‘You sat down in the last chair and there was nowhere for Jo to sit.’